The Ultimate Guide to eBay Integration with QuickBooks

 Data overload

 These apps can flood QuickBooks Online with so much data that it can slow down the software, making it difficult to sift through the information you actually need.
-In some cases, you might even have to start fresh with an entirely new QuickBooks account, which is extra time, effort, and stress no one wants.
+In some cases, you might even have to start fresh with an entirely new QuickBooks Online account, which is extra time, effort, and stress no one wants.

-Support Shortcomings
+Support shortcomings

 Depending on the app you opt for, customer support might not be reliable.
-Sometimes the support team might not fully understand the challenges you’re facing with your QuickBooks integration with eBay.
+Sometimes the support team might not fully understand the challenges you’re facing with your QuickBooks Online integration with eBay.
 If you’re on a free or low-tier plan, this could make getting help even more difficult, defeating the purpose of using the app altogether.

-If you’re an eBay seller who prefers a hands-on approach or if you’re just starting out and are budget-conscious, manually entering your eBay sales data into QuickBooks is definitely doable.
-It might take a bit more time and attention to detail, but for many sellers, the tradeoff is worth it.
+If you’re an eBay seller who prefers a hands-on approach or if you’re just starting out and are budget-conscious, manually entering your eBay sales data into QuickBooks Online is another option.

-How to “integrate” Shopify with QuickBooks manually
+How to enter eBay data into QuickBooks Online manually

-- Log into eBay: First off, log into your eBay Seller Hub.
+• Log into eBay: First off, log into your eBay Seller Hub.
 This is where you’ll find all your sales data.

-- Download your sales report: eBay offers various types of reports, but for accounting purposes, you’ll want the most comprehensive one.
+• Download your sales report: eBay offers various types of reports, but for accounting purposes, you’ll want the most comprehensive one.

-- Monthly Financial Statement: This report gives you an overview of all your transactions, fees, and other financial details for the month.
-Navigate to Seller Hub → Payments → Reports, then adjust the time period to the month you want to record and click Download Report.
+• Monthly Financial Statement: This report gives you an overview of all your transactions, fees, and other financial details for the month.
+Navigate to ‘Seller Hub’ **→ ‘**Payments’ **→ ‘**Reports’, then adjust the time period to the month you want to record and click ‘Download Report’.

-- Download the report: Usually, you can download these reports in CSV or Excel formats, making it easier to manipulate the data later.
+• Download the report: Usually, you can download these reports in CSV or Excel formats, making it easier to manipulate the data later.

-- Sift through transactions: Look at the various transaction types like sales, fees, and refunds.
+• Sift through transactions: Look at the various transaction types like sales, fees, and refunds.

-- Create a new journal entry: Head over to QuickBooks, click on New in the top left corner, and then choose Journal Entry.
+• Create a new journal entry: Head over to QuickBooks Online, click on ‘New’ in the top left corner, and then choose ‘Journal Entry’.

-- Review and import: Before you hit that Save button, give everything one last look to make sure your journal entry matches your eBay deposit.
+• Review and import: Before you hit that ‘Save’ button, give everything one last look to make sure your journal entry matches your eBay deposit.
 Check, double-check, and then, when you’re sure, go ahead and save.

 Free, mostly

-Just like other platforms, the big advantage of manually inputting your eBay sales into QuickBooks is that it’s basically free, apart from the time you invest and the cost of your QuickBooks plan.
+Just like other platforms, the big advantage of manually inputting your eBay sales into QuickBooks Online is that it’s basically free, apart from the time you invest and the cost of your QuickBooks Online plan.
 So if you’re just dipping your toes into ecommerce or running a small eBay shop, manual data entry can be cost-effective.

 Full control over data